Links on Android Authority may earn us a commission. Learn more.

 Connect Spotify with other apps (Premium only)

 Spotify is a great way to listen to music, and now you can bring your favorite songs and playlists to a number of other apps.
 You will need Spotify Premium, but by connecting it to Google Maps, for instance, you can control your music without interrupting your directions.

 Another great integration is Uber.
 If the driver allows, you can select the music you want to listen to in their car directly from the app.
 You can even skip songs while in the car.

-That’s all for our list of tips and tricks for Spotify Premium and free users.
+That’s all for our list of Spotify Premium and free tips!
 Check out some of our other guides and comparisons below.